PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/AI-Usage-Guidelines.md

    fact-checking?

-The AI Generated output in the case above improved the details of the updates and this description would be beter if i was able to know exactly what bug was fixed and what exactly the improvements made on th UI/UX are but that would require more information that i do not possess.
+The AI Generated output in the case above improved the details of the updates and this description would be better if i was able to know exactly what bug was fixed and what exactly the improvements made on th UI/UX are but that would require more information that i do not possess.